Overview of 7-Week Blocks

 To maintain their status, international students must:

-- Register for both blocks before the start of the semester.
+- Register for both blocks before the second day of the semester.
+Any changes to your schedule after that day could jeopardize your F-1 status.

 - Take CPT within one semester.
 CPT is only authorized within one semester.
 For example, they cannot have CPT authorization in the second half of fall semester and the first half of winter semester.